smallrussian/CSC/README.md

 - C++ projects are contained in the C++ folder

 ## Java
--A lone java project is in the Java folder
+- A lone java project is in the Java folder